 Chaweng Beach is Koh Samui's most popular stretch of powdery white sand.
-The wide bay has been the focal point for the development of the island's tourism industry and the majestic five-kilometre-long crescent is bordered by rocky headlands on either end, with an offshore reef and the tiny island of Koh Matlam to the north.
+The wide bay has been the focal point for the development of the island's tourism industry and the majestic 5-km-long crescent is bordered by rocky headlands on either end, with an offshore reef and the tiny island of Koh Matlam to the north.

 If you do feel like a calmer alternative, at the southern end of Chaweng, on the ring road travelling towards Lamai, there is a separate little stretch of beach called Chaweng Noi, which is pretty and less crowded.
 It also boasts good swimming near the shore.

-Before heading out for a swim, lookout for red flags, which warn bathers of dangerous currents at certain times of the year.
+Before heading out for a swim, look out for red flags, which warn bathers of dangerous currents at certain times of the year.
 Most of the time, the azure waters are perfect for bathing but when the temperatures warm up in the hot season you may need to find a hotel pool to cool down in.

-The vendors are mostly polite and not too persistent or pushy.
+The vendors at Chaweng are mostly polite and not too persistent or pushy.
 They will take a friendly "no" for an answer.
 But if any of the goods and services on offer appeal, this is a nice way to spend your money with local people.
 Vendors often come from Thailand's poor northeastern provinces and have travelled to work in the tourism hot spots in order to support their families back home.

 One great luxury for westerners is being able to have an affordable massage right on the beach.
 Chaweng is lined with massage salas attended by legions of jolly women ready to knead and pummel away your cares as you listen to the gently lapping waves.